 National Guardian's Office

-The role of the National Guardian was a key recommendation from Sir Robert Francis’ Freedom to Speak Up Review in response to the Mid-Staffordshire scandal.
+The National Guardian’s Office was established as a key recommendation from Sir Robert Francis’ Freedom to Speak Up Review in response to the Mid-Staffordshire scandal.
 Dr Henrietta Hughes, the National Guardian for the NHS, took up the post in October 2016.
 Her office is an independent body, sponsored equally by the Care Quality Commission, NHS Improvement, and NHS England, with a remit to lead the culture change in the NHS so that speaking up becomes business as usual.

-Guardians are appointed by their trusts and lead the culture change within their own organisations.
-This involves supporting workers who wish to speak up, ensuring that they are thanked for speaking up, that the issues they raise are responded to, and making sure that they receive feedback on the actions taken as a result of them raising an issue.
+Guardians lead the culture change within their own organisations, supporting workers who wish to speak up, ensuring that they are thanked for speaking up, that the issues they raise are responded to, and making sure that they receive feedback on the actions taken as a result of them raising an issue.

 Guardians also work proactively to tackle barriers to speaking up and to promote openness and transparency.
 Dr Hughes and her office provide advice, guidance and training for the national network of guardians.

-Over the first nine months of this financial year, the National Guardian’s Office has been collecting data from guardians.
-In that time over 4,600 cases have been raised with guardians in trusts and a third of those cases have included an element of patient safety.
-The feedback that guardians have gathered from people who have spoken up has shown that nine out of ten respondents said they would speak up again.
+There are now over 1,000 guardians in healthcare provider organisations and arm’s-length bodies in England playing an active part in delivering Freedom to Speak Up.
+During the first two years’ over which the National Guardian’s Office has been collecting data from guardians in trusts, over 11,000 NHS workers have spoken up to a guardian.
+A third of those cases included an element of patient safety and the feedback that guardians have gathered from people who have spoken up has shown that around nine out of ten respondents said they would speak up again.